THE SWISS HGU-2

 The second one is a heavily modified "Gentexite" HGU-2A/P. The shell features the three ventilation crown holes and is fitted with a British Mk.2 visor, as with the H-5s in service at the time.
 The helmet has installed an H-5 comm harness and spring loaded H-154/AIC headset; a "banana mount" (MT-522A/U) enable the installation of a (French ELNO or M6A/UR) boom mike.

-Although in its current configuration it is supposed to have been used on helicopters, oxygen cast receivers are present, and as mentioned above, the HGU-2 would appear to have been considered an alternate to the H-5 on jet.
+Although in its current configuration it is supposed to have been used mostly on helicopters and prop aircrafts, oxygen cast receivers are present, and as mentioned above, the HGU-2 would appear to have been considered an alternate to the H-5 on jet.
 We are aware of other similar specimens in other collections.

 The third and most recent one appears in some pictures taken at Meiringen AFB in 1979; sporting a "Tiger" single visor cover decoration, fitted with custom leather edgeroll and MBU-5 oxygen mask.